-Even before she set foot on campus Paula Ayala had a heroine at Rice University — Rebecca Richards-Kortum.
+Even before she set foot on campus, Paula Ayala had a role model at Rice University — a prominent professor of bioengineering.

-“She is a celebrity, which is kind of unusual for someone who’s an engineer," said Ayala, a junior majoring in bioengineering with a minor in global health technologies.
-"She makes machines that help people, and that’s what I want to do."
+“She is a celebrity, which is kind of unusual for someone who’s an engineer," said Ayala, an undergraduate majoring in bioengineering with a minor in global health technologies.
+"She makes technologies that help people, and that’s what I want to do."

-While in Brazil, she worked in the Hospital de Amor in Barretos, in the state of São Paulo, interviewing patients and medical practitioners.
-She and a partner designed and coded the front and back ends of a mobile Android app called Sorrisos to simplify communications between patients in rural Brazil and doctors in Barretos.
+While abroad, she worked at a specialized healthcare center, interviewing patients and medical practitioners.
+She and a partner designed and coded a mobile application to simplify communications between patients in rural areas and doctors at the main facility.
 “By the end I felt so proud to be Latina,” she said.

-Ayala wrote weekly blog posts describing her experiences at the Brazilian hospital.
-In the operating room she witnessed her first surgery, on a patient with femoral cancer.
+Ayala wrote regular updates describing her experiences at the hospital.
+In the operating room, she witnessed her first medical procedure on a patient with cancer.
 She nearly fainted.
-In a blog post she writes:
+In an update, she writes:

 “The link between shadowing surgeries and my prospects of being a good engineer seemed pretty simple to me.
 I want to design medical technologies — some of which would be used on open flesh.
 Therefore, I need to see open flesh to know what to design.
 If I can’t sit through an operation, what good am I to a design team or to a patient?
 And while some might argue that that’s not the case at all, unfortunately, it’s a mantra I’ve repeated for years.”

-Doctors and nurses came to her aid and shared their stories about fainting in the O.R.
+Medical staff came to her aid and shared their own early experiences.
 She adds:

 “I went from almost crying from embarrassment to almost crying from gratitude.
 Things had not gone according to plan.
 In that moment I decided to stop dwelling on something that was out of my control and focus on how far I had come and how much I had learned through it all.”

-Ayala straddles cultures, nationalities and languages.
-She was born in McAllen, Texas, on the border with Mexico.
-Her mother was Colombian, her father Mexican, and both are oil engineers, as is her maternal grandfather.
-The family moved to Tulsa when she was a year old and later to Brazil and Houston.
-Her mother has founded a start-up company, Quantum New Energy, based in Houston.
-Ayala is fluent in English, Spanish and Portuguese, and has a conversational command of French.
+Ayala straddles cultures, nationalities, and languages.
+She was born in a border town in Texas.
+Her mother was Colombian, her father Mexican, and both are engineers, as is her maternal grandfather.
+The family moved frequently during her childhood, living in multiple regions including Oklahoma, South America, and Houston.
+Her mother has since founded an energy startup.
+Ayala speaks English, Spanish, and Portuguese fluently, and has a conversational command of French.

-Last year at Rice she made a mathematical model of the human kidney.
-In the Oshman Engineering Design Kitchen she led a design team working on a device to monitor kidney function in patients with chronic kidney disease.
+During her studies, she developed a computational model of the human organ system.
+In the campus engineering design kitchen, she led a student design team working on a device to monitor organ function in patients with chronic medical conditions.

-As a research intern at Rice’s Bioscience Research Collaborative, Ayala designed and tested two working assays for detecting the premature rupture of the membrane in pregnant women in low-resource settings.
+As a research intern at the bioscience collaborative, Ayala designed and tested working diagnostic tests for detecting maternal health complications in low-resource clinics.

-Along with her academic work, Ayala serves as internal affairs chair for the Rice chapter of the Society of Women Engineers, and as public affairs chair of the campus Society of Hispanic Professional Engineers.
-She’s also captain of Rice Women’s Club Soccer.
+Along with her academic work, Ayala serves as internal affairs chair for the university chapter of the Society of Women Engineers, and as public affairs chair of the campus Society of Hispanic Professional Engineers.
+She is also a student athletic leader on campus.

 “Being an enthusiastic leader is important,” she said.
 “That’s something else I’ve learned thanks to the opportunities Rice has given me.”